timpratim/Speech-To-Text-guide/README.md

 **Task: Deploy a Database using Docker**

 We'll now deploy our database using Docker, which will give each participant their own isolated database instance.
 We'll be using the SurrealDB container.

+Make sure the IP address in main.go is same as your IP address of your laptop

 The Docker command to set this up is: